 He has taught at the American University in Dubai and at Dominican University in River Forest, Illinois.
-He has also been a Middle East correspondent for GlobalPost and a contributing writer for the Chicago News Cooperative.

 Tom graduated from Georgetown University and holds a master’s degree in international relations from the University of Pennsylvania.
-He was also National Endowment for the Humanities journalism fellow at the University of Michigan.
+He was also a National Endowment for the Humanities journalism fellow at the University of Michigan.